kwiatks/climate-change-setup-oxford/README.md

 ## Overview

 You can use the PAIRS Graphical User Interface (GUI), PAIRS API calls and The Weather Company (TWC) API calls.
-This section outliies how to access them.
+This section outlines how to access them.

 ## PAIRS

 There are two modes for using PAIRS, Graphical User Interface (GUI) and via API calls.
 When using the GUI version you are presented with Datalayers and DataSets.
 There is a one to many relationship (a dataset contains many datalayers).
-A CSV. file showing the datasets/datalayers will be shared with you during the Event.
+A CSV file showing the datasets/datalayers will be shared with you during the Event.
+We recommend you take some time looking at the contents before using the GUI and/or APIs to determine if there are already some datalayers available that are relevant to your idea.

 ### GUI